openshift/enhancements/enhancements/update/cvo-log-level-api.md

 Four log levels will be available.
 The lowest level being the current default log level being used by the Cluster Version Operator.
-The exact log levels are defined as per the existing enum [`LogLevel`][LogLevelType] that is used in the new `ClusterVersionOperator` CRD.
-See the **Implementation Details** section for more details.
+The exact log levels are defined as per the existing [`LogLevel`][LogLevelType] enum.

 [LogLevelType]: https://github.com/openshift/api/blob/f89ab92f1597eaed4de5b947c1781adde2bf42fb/operator/v1/types.go#L94-L110

 ### Workflow Description

-Given a cluster administrator and a working cluster for which the administrator is responsible.
+Given a cluster administrator and a working standalone cluster for which the administrator is responsible.

 **Cluster administrator** is a human user responsible for managing the cluster.